fleetdm/fleet/docs/Using-Fleet/Orbit.md

 ### Permissions

-Orbit generally expects root permissions to be able to create and access it's working files.
+Orbit generally expects root permissions to be able to create and access its working files.

 To get root level permissions: